atomone-hub/genesis/COMPENDIUM.md

 - Items include defining the constitution, legal and licensing issues, governance and community engagement strategies, technical aspects and innovation, documentation and resources, recovery and compliance, and preparation for mainnet launch.
 - Discussion on maintaining a single source of truth for the roadmap, with a suggestion to keep it in the README for better accessibility.
 - The roadmap includes links to related issues and discussions, such as governance improvements and software targets.
-- Preference for maintaining the roadmap tasks in the README for visibility and ease of access.
-- Suggestions for organizing the roadmap in a tree structure with checkboxes for better tracking and visualization.

 ### Internationalization